zulip/zulip/templates/zerver/integrations/include/append-channel-name.md

-To specify the channel, you must explicitly append `&stream=channel_name` to the end of the above URL, where `channel_name` is the channel you want the notifications sent to.
+* To specify a Zulip channel for these notifications, you must explicitly append `&stream=channel_name` to the end of the webhook URL constructed above, where `channel_name` is the channel you want the notifications sent to.